hunterdyar/Unity-OneButtonMechanics/README.md

 _So if you want to change the continuousSpawners spawning function, dig in and change which method it calls._

 ## Complexity
 I have minimized complexity where possible.
 The games here are just mechanics, with no proper game loop/manager system for restarting or such.
 I avoid using coroutines, avoid c#8 features, and I don't really bother with optimizing code.
-I have commented where apropriate, but most of the code remains uncommented.
+I have commented where appropriate, but most of the code remains uncommented.

+Even to my own annoyance, I have avoided interfaces and class hierarchies.
+This is subject to change, I really want to refactor the timers and add an interface for things-that-can-go-into-ui-text (ToString but pretty).

 ## Events
 Where reasonable, I have created UnityEvents that one could use to easily hook up other systems or player feedback, like playing audio and so on.